Does your baby start to fuss after feeding? Do they keep crying despite efforts to settle them? If so, you could be dealing with gas.

 Could It Be Something More Serious?

-In most cases, gas is just a sign that your baby’s digestive system is working and developing.
+In most cases, gas is just a sign that your baby’s digestive system is working and maturing.
 However, there’s a slight possibility that serious discomfort caused by gas can signal a larger problem.

 Every parent knows that babies are poop machines.
 Newborns can poop six to eight times per day or more.
 While infants gradually poop less and less, they should still be very regular.